MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostwithtemrequirements.md

 ---
-title: Purchase orders for stocked items with item requirements.
+title: Purchase orders for stocked items with item requirements
 description: This article provides information about project purchase orders for stocked items with item requirements.
 author: mukumarm
 ms.author: mukumarm